A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: The new matrix representation of the Maxwell equations for a linear inhomogeneous medium

+In a time-independent source-free inhomogeneous medium, $\mathcal{M}$ in Eq. (\ref{tiNCdFdt}), and $M$ in Eqs. (\ref{SfreeTindep}), are, in general, not antihermitian, as it is the case in a homogeneous medium.
+Hence, the time evolution of $\Psi$, or $\mathcal{F}$, is, in general, not unitary for a time-independent source-free inhomogeneous medium (in this connection, see Koukoutsis et al., 2023; Vahala, et al., 2023).

-Equation (\ref{theFundaEq}), or Equation (\ref{theEqn}), the fundamental time evolution equation for $\Psi$, is equivalent, through a similarity transformation, to the matrix representation of the Maxwell equations originally derived in \cite{Khan2005} (see Equation (12) therein).
-To see this, let us write the matrix representation of the Maxwell equations for a linear inhomogeneous medium in \cite{Khan2005} as
+The eight dimensional matrix representation of the Maxwell equations for an inhomogeneous medium presented in (Khan, 2005) has been derived heuristically, by inspection of Eqs. (\ref{RSWMEq+}), (\ref{RSWMEq-}), and their generalizations in the case of an inhomogeneous medium.
+The representation in (Khan, 2005) is equivalent to the new representation in Eq. (\ref{theEqn}), the fundamental time evolution equation for $\Psi$, through a unitary transformation.
+To see this, let us write the matrix representation of the Maxwell equations for a linear inhomogeneous medium in (Khan, 2005) as

 Comparing $\Psi_K$, $W_K$, and $M_K$, with $\Psi$, $\mathfrak{J}$, and $M$, respectively, it is found that

 where